Skip to main content

 Novel 11 Set in Darkness

 A crime that ultimately doesn’t get solved.
-Rebus does a lot of his usual mooching around, we are introduced to DI Derek Linford who is supposed to be a bit of a career creep but turns up the only useful clue, although his peeping tom antics with Siobhan Clarke should be enough to get him kicked out the force later on.
+Rebus does a lot of his usual mooching around, we are introduced to DI Derek Linford who is supposed to be a bit of a career creep but turns up the only useful clue, although his peeping tom antics with Siobhan Clarke should have been enough to get him kicked out the force later on.

 Set against a background of the opening of the Scottish Parliament it does have some interesting insights into Edinburgh at the turn of the Century.